Bookervsky/EV-Charging-Adoption-Prediction/README.md

 | CA_Counties.zip                                                                                            | County-level shapefiles for California                 |

 **Data Limitations and Exclusions** <br>

 Two notable exclusions were made due to data compatibility issues:

 - Charging Infrastructure: The EV_Chargers dataset range from 2020 to 2022 and was thus excluded due to a temporal mismatch with other variables.
-- Feature Consistency: While the ACS provides over 100 annual metrics, significant inconsistencies in column nomenclature across years made standardization difficult even using regular expressions.
+- Feature Consistency: While the ACS provides over 100 annual socioeconomic metrics, significant inconsistencies in column nomenclature across years made standardization difficult even using regular expressions.
 Consequently, socioeconomic features with inconsistent metadata were excluded from the current model.
-Future work should prioritize reconciling these naming discrepancies to incorporate the full range of socioeconomic features.
+Future work will prioritize reconciling these naming discrepancies to incorporate the full range of socioeconomic features.

 # Model